sujalgopani/Angular/README.md

 	○ Inject the component's DOM element :
-		- in this angulat componanent we should't use the third party DOM access tool instead of we should use the ElementRef,
+		- in this angular componanent we should't use the third party DOM access tool instead of we should use the ElementRef,
 		- ElementRef is the use for a DOM access for current componanent template.

 		EX.